-In a series of written and video reports from both sides from the US-Mexico border during 2021 and for 2022, Todd Bensman explores the causes and consequences of the mass-migration crisis he predicted in a November 2020 column titled “Will We See a ‘Biden Effect’ at the Border?”
+In a series of written and video reports from both sides from the US-Mexico border during 2021, 2022, and for 2023, Todd Bensman explores the causes and consequences of the mass-migration crisis he predicted in a November 2020 column titled “Will We See a ‘Biden Effect’ at the Border?”
 The crisis began several months before the national presidential election, when aspiring immigrants bet that Joe Biden would win and open the border to them.
 That’s just what happened, and the crisis quickly escalated after Biden took office.
-This ongoing series of stories from the border reflect conditions on both sides of the border from the Rio Suchiate border between Guatemala and Mexico to the El Paso, Big Bend, Rio Grande Valley, and Del Rio Border Patrol Sectors of Texas during the Biden first year in office and beyond.
-Reporting was done from Guatemala, Mexico’s most southern city of Tapachula, as well as northern cities of Juarez, Acuna, Piedras Negras, Ojinaga, and Reynosa.
+This ongoing series of stories reflect conditions on both sides of the border from the Rio Suchiate border between Guatemala and Mexico to the El Paso, Big Bend, Rio Grande Valley, and Del Rio Border Patrol Sectors of Texas during the Biden first year in office and beyond.
+Reporting was done from Guatemala, Mexico’s most southern city of Tapachula, as well as northern cities of Monterrey, Juarez, Acuna, Piedras Negras, Ojinaga, La Poveneir, Reynosa, Tijuana, and Mexicali, as well as in small towns and villages to countless to list.